David Lyndsay: Biography

 He was the son of David Lyndsay – second of the Mount (Fife), and of Garmylton (Haddingtonshire) – who died circa 1503.
 Lyndsay the younger's place of birth and early education are unknown, but he may have attended the University of St Andrews, on the books of which appears an entry "Da Lindesay" for the session 1508–1509.
-He was engaged as a courtier in the Royal Household; first as an equerry, then as an usher (assistant to a head-tutor) to the future King James V of Scotland.
+He was engaged as a courtier in the Royal Household; first as an equerry, then as an usher to the future King James V of Scotland.
 His poems mention that he was involved in the education of James V and some contain advice for the young king.